davipccunha/discordjs-helper/docs-site/docs/classes/extended-client.md

 ### registerCommands()
 `registerCommands(...commands: CustomCommandInteraction<CommandInteraction>[]): Promise<void>`
-Caches the commands to respond to their interactions once they are triggered.
+Caches the commands to respond to their interactions once they are created.

 > CustomCommandInteraction&lt;CommandInteraction> is the same as ([CustomChatInputCommand](./custom-chat-input-command.md) | [CustomMessageCommand](./custom-message-command.md) | [CustomUserCommand](./custom-user-command.md))
 *See [CustomCommandInteraction](../interfaces/custom-command-interaction.md)*